 Aroma Oil Diffuser

 Diffusers work best to disperse the scent of essential oils but heat can change the chemical composition so the therapeutic benefits lessen.
 Instead, use a nebulizing diffuser.
-These fizz out vapour from essential oils without using heat or water, so all the goodness goes straight into your lungs.
+These fizz out vapor from essential oils without using heat or water, so all the goodness goes straight into your lungs.
 If you suffer from breathing problems, check out our attractive range of diffusers at Aroma Oil Diffuser to introduce the delightful, therapeutic, invigorating scents into your life.